Cottage | 1 bedrooms | sleeps 2

-This cosy self catering cottage was originally the Old Coach House to the nineteenth Century Bailiffs House at Kingcoed Wood.
+This cosy self catering cottage was originally the Old Coach House to the nineteenth century Bailiff's House at Kingcoed Wood.
 Conveniently located only 2 miles from Raglan and a mere 15 minutes from the Severn Bridge it provides a wonderful country bolt hole for two.

 Cosy and Characterful

 Treworgan Coach House is a beautiful conversion offering self catering accommodation for two.
-Oak Beams and exposed stonework run throughout the cottage.
+Oak beams and exposed stonework run throughout the cottage.
 The ground floor open plan living area incorporates a neat kitchen area with Belfast sink, electric cooker, fridge and freezer, dining table and comfortable leather sofa and armchairs alongside the woodburner and log basket.
 A relaxing space to watch a DVD or listen to some music on the sound system.

-A steep spiral staircase leads up to
+A spiral staircase leads up to

-Bedroom 1: a lovely double bedroom
+Bedroom 1: A lovely double bedroom

-Bathroom with a Victorian style claw foot slipper bath, handbasin and toilet.
+Bathroom: With a Victorian style claw foot slipper bath, handbasin and toilet.

-Quality bedlinen and towels are provided Electric night storage heaters are supplemented by a supply of logs for the woodburner (First basket free £2.50 thereafter)No pets - by owners choiceGood mobile phone reception Changeover Day is generally Saturday although there is flexibility in mid and low seasons and last minute short breaks are offered.Scenic Views - Set in seven acres of beautiful Monmouthshire countryside, Treworgan Coach House has a private stone terrace from which to sit and enjoy the lovely meadow views.
+Quality bedlinen and towels are provided Electric night storage heaters are supplemented by a supply of logs for the woodburner (First basket free £2.50 thereafter)No pets - by owners choiceGood mobile phone reception WIFIChangeover Day is generally Saturday although there is flexibility in mid and low seasons and last minute short breaks are offered.Scenic Views - Set in seven acres of beautiful Monmouthshire countryside, Treworgan Coach House has a private stone terrace from which to sit and enjoy the lovely meadow views.
 A BBQ is also provided so you can enjoy dinner while the sun sets.

-The picturesque area is a joy to walk or cycle - try the circular 'Twyn-y-Sheriff' Walk approximately 3 miles long it starts in nearby Raglan.
+Walk the Hills - The picturesque area is a joy to walk or cycle - try the circular 'Twyn-y-Sheriff' Walk approximately 3 miles long it starts in nearby Raglan.
 Alternatively speak to the owner who lives adjoining the holiday cottage - he is a keen walker and will no doubt direct you to footpaths straight from the door.
 Whilst the Coach House itself doesn't have a washing machine there is access to one in the owners utility room for muddy walking and biking gear.

-If visiting the Castle doesn't appeal there is another reason to visit Usk.
+Flowering Glory - If visiting the Castle doesn't appeal there is another reason to visit Usk.
 In the summer months the town becomes a riot of colour - Usk has been a winner in Wales in Bloom since 1982 and everywhere is adorned with baskets, tubs and window boxes.
 Be sure to walk off the beaten track as even the smallest gardens make a big contribution.

 Treworgan Court Coach house is a holiday cottage full of charm in a quiet location yet with good road links back to the M4 and M5 motorway network.
 Local village pubs and hotels offer good food and there is an abundance of superb locally produced food available at Farm Shops and markets.
 The cosy accommodation is an ideal base from which to explore the surrounding are - that is if you can drag yourself away from the log burning fire.
 Learn more about Monmouth and Usk.

-If you would like to speak to someone who has visited this property please ask for:
+If you would like to speak to someone who has visited this property please ask for: Elizabeth, Carolyn or Emma

-|Size:||Sleeps up to 2, 1 bedroom|
+|Size||Sleeps up to 2, 1 bedrooms|

 |Family friendly||Great for children of all ages|

-No smoking at this property|
+|Notes||No pets allowed, No smoking at this property|

-|General:||Central heating, TV|
+|General||Central heating, TV|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Furniture:||Double beds (1)|
+|Furniture||Double beds (1)|

-|Outdoors:||Private garden, BBQ|
+|Outdoors||Private garden, BBQ|

-The Powys/Brecon Beacons / Monmouthshire region
+The Powys/Brecon Beacons region